stshellletsski/x-lessthan-30/README.md

 !
 Security risk ! - input not sanitised.

 - **Timer** another enhancement in form of a tab to allow a working timer to be displayed in title.
 Similar to google timer, without bloat.
+  - 17.11.23 Updated to provide some functionality for mobile devices users, which rarely use tabs.
+Enjoy.